tenforwardconsulting/subspace/README.md

 `--copy-db` checks that the old server really is returning its maintenance page before it copies anything, so your app needs a `public/maintenance.html` deployed.

-The elastic IP is never replaced, so the cutover moves no DNS and the Let's Encrypt certificate (copied across from the old server) stays valid for the same address.
+The elastic IP is never replaced, so the cutover moves no DNS. `--prepare` copies the Let's Encrypt certificates from the old server before provisioning the new one, so it serves your domain over TLS on its own address. `--cutover` checks that before it moves the IP.

 Back your database up yourself before you start, and verify the dump by restoring it locally - a dump nobody has restored isn't a backup.